What Is a Cornice vs Valance & Should I add it to My Window?

 When to Get a Cornice

-You’ve done your research and confirmed you like the look of cornices, but you’re not sure if you need one or if you should opt for a cornice over a valance.
+You’ve done your research and confirmed you like a certain type of cornice, but you’re not sure if you need one or if you should opt for a cornice over a valance.
 If you’re torn between these two options, here are some reasons why you might want to get the cornice:

-- You’re planning to hang up some curtains, and you want a window topper that will provide some structure and contrast with the flowing fabric.
+- You’re planning to hang up some curtains and blinds, and you want a window topper that will provide some structure and contrast with the flowing fabric.

 - Your house has a more modern, minimal style that doesn’t go well with the look of a valance.

 - You have the budget to get custom cornices, or you have the skills to make them yourself.
-(You can purchase a few ready-made cornices, but they’re much less widely available than ready-made valances.)
+(You can purchase a few ready-made cornices from a window treatment hardware, but they’re much less widely available than ready-made valances.)

 When to Get a Valance